 102.4 Application of building other codes.
-The design and construction of new structures shall comply with this code, and other codes as applicable the International Building Code; and any alterations, additions, changes in use or changes in structures required by this code which are within the scope of this and other codes the International Building Code shall be made in accordance therewith.
+The design and construction of new structures shall comply with this code, and other codes as applicable the International Building Code.
+Repairs, alterations and additions to existing structures shall comply with this code and the International Existing Building Code.

-(Reason: Clarification of requirements and that the IFC also applies to new residential construction.)
+(Reason: Clarification of requirements and that the IFC also applies to new residential construction and the International Existing Building Code is not recommended for adoption at this time.)

 102.6 Referenced codes and standards.
 The codes and standards referenced in this code shall be those that are listed in Chapter 45 and such codes, when specifically adopted, and standards shall be considered part of the requirements of this code to the prescribed extent of each such reference.
 Where differences occur between the provisions of this code and the referenced standards, the provisions of this code shall apply.
-Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
+Whenever amendments have been adopted to the reference dodes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
 Any reference to NFPA 70 or the ICC Electrical Code shall mean the Electrical Code as adopted.